BryceCanyonCounty/bcc-oil/README.md

 - Script Automatically Creates database entry no need to run an SQL!
 - Version Check To Help You Keep Up To Date On New Featrures!
 - Everything is easily customizable in the config.lua file!
+- Config Option for enemies to attack after robbing the oil company!

 ## How it works!
 - Creates a ped at the heartlands oil company.
 Which when close will prompt you too press "G" pressing g will open a menu this is the oil company manager ped